Design (DES)

 DES 4600.
 Senior Project.
 3 Hours.

 For students pursuing a degree in Design.
 Emphasizes application of skills to commercial projects through design of or contribution to various private sector or university internet projects, print, and multimedia projects.
 Includes portfolio development. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Identify, devise and produce a meaningful design project with approval from the instructor.
 2. Construct prototypes, user experiences, and final projects using the design thinking process.
 3. Identify and assemble necessary resources for the completion of projects.
 4. Demonstrate ability to collaborate on projects while working in teams.
 5. Articulate project goals both orally and in writing.
 Course fee required.
-Prerequisites: Senior standing.
+Prerequisites: Advanced standing.
 SP.

 DES 4610.
 Portfolio Development II.
 2 Hours.